YINI-lang/yini-parser-typescript/README.md

 ## YINI Parser – (source code in TypeScript)

-> 🚧 This package is in **beta**.
-The core API is stabilizing, some more advanced features may still change.
-Feedback and bug reports are welcome!

 **YINI Parser in TypeScript** — a runtime library for Node.js.
 A parser / reader for the [YINI configuration file format](https://github.com/YINI-lang/YINI-spec).